Resources for a Healthy Lifestyle.

 www.ornish.com This website and the books written by Dr Dean Ornish introduce Ornish Lifestyle Medicine, a program which provides a comprehensive lifestyle transformation.

-www.ahnphealth.com The RECODE program developed by Dr Dale Bredesen to reverse Alzheimer’s Dementia has a significant lifestyle component as well as extensive testing and treatments to shift the balance to nerve protection rather than nerve degeneration.
-There are some brief videos that can be watched, and his book, The End of Alzheimer’s, is quite informative.
+www.apollohealthco.com The RECODE program developed by Dr Dale Bredesen to reverse Alzheimer’s Dementia has a significant lifestyle component as well as extensive testing and treatments to shift the balance to nerve protection rather than nerve degeneration.
+There is a brief video that can be watched, and his book, The End of Alzheimer’s, is quite informative.